mizanurmillon/README/README.md

 ## 💬 About Me

-> _"Passionate about clean backend architecture and scalable web apps."_
+> _"I am a passionate Laravel backend developer with 1 year of experience in designing, developing, and optimizing web applications.
+Proficient in PHP, Laravel Framework, MySQL, RESTful APIs, and modern backend architectures.
+Skilled in database management, performance optimization, and integrating third-party services."_

 ---